 The bill narrowly passed in the Senate, and some who voted against it are apprehensive about its effects.

 "The bill has lasting ramifications and lots of loopholes," said Republican Sen. Robert Singer.
 "We are so concerned about opioids, and not trusting doctors with opioids.
 But now we are willing to trust them with this."

-New Jersey legislators have tried passing versions of this bill since 2014, but this was the first time the bill went to a vote in the senate.
+New Jersey legislators have tried passing versions of this bill since 2014, but this was the first time the bill went to a vote in the Senate.

-Nineteen other states are considering physician-assisted suicide bills.
+At least 19 other states are considering physician-assisted suicide bills.